keesiemeijer/additional-content/readme.md

 **Note**: The plugin shows a notice when activated on the older PHP versions.
 ![Admin notice](/../screenshots/assets/img/admin-notice.png?raw=true)

+## What is the priority option?
+This plugin is basically a user interface for [the_content filter](https://codex.wordpress.org/Plugin_API/Filter_Reference/the_content).
+This filter allows themes and plugins to change (or add content to) post content.
+The default priority for filters is 10.
+Higher numbers correspond with later execution of adding additional content.
+This option allows you to display the additional content before or after other plugins might add content.

-## Changing metabox text
+## Changing the metabox text strings
-Let's say you want to use this plugin for users to add shortcodes after the content on the single post pages.
-The text string can be changed with the `additional_content_metabox_text` filter.
+Let's say you want to use this plugin for authors to add shortcodes after the content on single post pages.
+All metabox text strings can be changed with the `additional_content_metabox_text` filter.
 Put this in your (child) theme's functions.php file or use it in a plugin.

 ```php
 add_filter( 'additional_content_metabox_text', 'change_additional_content_text_strings' );